What to do if you get lost in Nairobi

 It is always advisable to memorise three things when visiting Nairobi- the route number, matatu number, and name of stage.
 However, you can still get lost in the middle of nowhere.
 Should this happen, this is what you should do:

-Find the locations of all major bus stops and if possible discover new ones.
-A matatu can drop you behind your normal stage, or at a very unfamiliar location especially during rush hour to avoid traffic so you need to be aware of what surrounds your landmark building or street.
+Find the locations of all major bus stops and if possible, discover new matatu stops for your route.
+A matatu can drop you behind your normal stage, or at a very unfamiliar location especially during rush hour to avoid traffic so you need to be aware of what surrounds your familiar landmark.

 Google maps app has a high accuracy level both for motorists and pedestrians.
 Open the app on your phone and type in your destination then click start.

 Choose your mode of transport – driving, matatu, or walking.
 If you need a matatu, Google will tell you where to board the matatu, as well as the matatu number.

 You will also be able to see the estimated time of arrival, which may not be 100 percent accurate but helpful.
 If you are walking, you can find alternative routes that are familiar to you.

 Google maps will also give you the option of booking a rider by providing the estimated fare and time of arrival.
 Most of the time, you may need to use this option if it is late or you are in a hurry or new in town.
 It will save you a lot of trouble.

 Just open Google maps they type your destination in the search box on top.
 Next tap on ‘Directions,’ ‘mode of transport’ then start.